 Seneca State Forest Camping

 Seneca State Forest is West Virginia’s oldest and largest forest.
 Surrounded by nature in rugged Pocahontas County, Seneca offers peace and solitude for guests searching for a quiet getaway.
-Campers can enjoy hiking, biking, boating and swimming in Seneca Lake or the Greenbrier River.
+Campers can enjoy hiking, biking, boating in Seneca Lake or the Greenbrier River.
 Also, you can’t miss the 65-foot tall fire tower, which provides amazing panoramic views of the vast forest.

 Campground Seasons & Dates

 Reservations may be made for no less than two consecutive nights on weekends (Fri., Sat.) or one night (Sun.-Thurs.)

 Visitors can book a maximum of 14 consecutive nights

 Seneca has 10 large and secluded campsites.
 The maximum recommended length for RVs is 28 feet.
 Contact the forest office regarding larger units and adjacent sites.
 Campsites do not have hookups.

 - Each campsite features level tent and trailer pads, picnic tables and fireplaces